 We manually traced 48 leaks in various versions of the Mobclix, adHUBS, Millennial Media, and Mobclick libraries to assess the accuracy of AndroidLeaks's results.
 Of these, we were able to verify 24 to be valid leaks in ad code.
 The false positives tended to occur most commonly in applications that contained many ad libraries in addition to the one in which we were analyzing.
+As multiple ad libraries may populate UI components on the same screen, our analysis may conservatively say that it's possible for sensitive data accessed by one ad library to propagate to its containing Activity or other ad libraries that share the same Activity.
 We suspect that the false positives are due to our taint propagating too far and reaching sinks in these other libraries.

 The 24 leaks described above are collectively repeated 3057 times and occur in 1606 unique applications.
-Therefore almost a third of the total discovered leaks are true positives and about half of the total reported leaky APKs have confirmed leaks.
+Therefore at least a third of the potential leaks AndroidLeaks discovered are confirmed true positives and at least half of the total reported leaky APKs have confirmed leaks.

-We also verified a small random set of applications containing each leak type in application code to confirm AndroidLeaks is successful at finding leaks in application code as well.
-Interestingly, several of the microphone leaks we verified turned out to be in IP camera applications, such as "SuperCam" or "IP Cam Viewer Lite."
-We believe that the leak paths we reviewed were for legitimate application functionality, but it's difficult to determine intention with certainty.
+We also verified a small random set of 20 applications containing each leak type in application code to confirm AndroidLeaks is successful at finding leaks in application code as well.
+Several of the microphone leaks we verified turned out to be in IP camera applications, such as "SuperCam" or "IP Cam Viewer Lite."
+We believe this to be the first findings of sensor data being leaked off the phone.